 Our experiences in India inspired us to support the charitable programs we saw through the establishment of Canadians Sharing Locally and Globally, a registered Canadian charity.
 In choosing the name, we wanted to correct the misconception that we were going to India to “help” others because the experience is actually much more than that.
 What makes our trips to India so special is the sharing that takes place in both directions.
 That is, while we assist in providing better opportunities for the current and future generations in these communities, our awareness and hearts have been opened as we see the significant impact our work has made.
 Being able to share these experiences in Canada and engage others in sharing their time, talent and ideas has built on the momentum to assist with social development in South India.
 The reality is that through Canadians Sharing we are now better positioned to work personally towards bringing communities together to do even greater things.
 We believe that we can volunteer as a group and work together to help others in need … and have fun while we’re at it!

-As an entirely volunteer-driven organization, Canadians Sharing offers North Americans and people around the world the opportunity to get involved in these successful humanitarian programs.
+As a volunteer-driven organization, Canadians Sharing Locally and Globally offers North Americans and people around the world the opportunity to get involved in these successful humanitarian programs.
 As a registered charity, we are able to issue charitable tax receipts to Canadian donors.
 Every dollar donated from anywhere results in more food, cooking items, medicines, medical equipment, clothing, materials and equipment for vocational training and education, trees and shrubs for the reforestation program, and scholarships to assist the poor in the villages around Thirumalaikodi, Tamil Nadu, in south India.

 As we continue to expand our network and meet people from India, Singapore, Australia, Malaysia, USA, France, and beyond, we recognized that they too are all sharing their time, talents and skills to help improve the lives of others.
-People from all over the world have been drawn to share in this way— our name highlights this concept of sharing.
+People from all over the world have been drawn to share in this way and our name — Canadians Sharing Locally and Globally highlights this concept of sharing.

 We have expanded on our nine Indian humanitarian and one international disaster relief programs with the donations received to date.
 What we find really remarkable as we became engaged in these programs, is the outpouring of love, gratitude and hope that is being generated from both donors and recipients.
 It is through love and hope that we continue to build the organization by inviting volunteers from all over the world to share.
 Through this process of sharing, we are helping to build better lives for us all, but especially to provide better opportunities for those less fortunate.